Nick Van Eede: Cutting Crew (1985–1992)

 Whilst Kevin MacMichael was with Fast Forward, the band was involved in a car crash which left all of the members except MacMichael unable to continue touring.
 Ready to begin working with Van Eede, MacMichael moved from Toronto to London, where the two of them gave themselves one year to sign a recording contract.
-They recruited drummer Martin "Frosty" Beedle, previously a member of the cabaret band on the QE2, and bass player Colin Farley, a session musician living in Spain.
+They recruited drummer Martin "Frosty" Beedle, previously a member of the cabaret band on the Queen Elizabeth 2 (QE2), and bassist Colin Farley, a session musician living in Spain.
 Van Eede came up with the band's name after reading an article in the British rock magazine Sounds, which described the band Queen as a "cutting crew", meaning a band that does not play concerts and instead stays in the studio recording new songs.

 In 1985, Cutting Crew staged a showcase at a London recording studio for representatives from numerous record labels, and signed a recording contract with Siren Records, part of Virgin Records.

 The first single to be released by the band was "(I Just) Died in Your Arms" b/w "For the Longest Time", released in the UK in August 1986.
-After an appearance on the BBC Television show Top of the Pops, with the song being regularly played on the radio and its music video shown on TV, the single shot up to number 4 in the UK Singles Chart and in May 1987 was number 1 in America for two weeks (Virgin's first number one single in America).
+After an appearance on the BBC Television music chart television programme Top of the Pops, with the song being regularly played on the radio and its music video shown on TV, the single shot up to number 4 in the UK singles chart and in May 1987 was number 1 in America for two weeks (Virgin's first number one single in America).
 In total, the song went to No. 1 in nineteen countries.
-This would be their biggest hit single.
-Van Eede came up with the title and concept for "(I Just) Died in Your Arms" after making love with his then-girlfriend.
-"I actually remember saying that," he admitted, and promptly jotted a note on a pad he always kept close at hand.

 The next single, "I've Been in Love Before" b/w "Life in a Dangerous Time" failed to break the UK in its first release in November 1986 but was quickly released again to reach No. 50 in the charts.
-The album Broadcast was released shortly, which reached 41 on the UK Albums Chart.
+Their debut studio album Broadcast was released shortly, which reached 41 on the UK Albums Chart.

 Genesis audition (1996)

 After Cutting Crew's demise, Van Eede went on to write and produce for other artists, including producing the original demo of Cher's hit "Believe".
-In 1996, he auditioned for the job as the new lead singer of Genesis following Phil Collins's departure, in a process where Kevin Gilbert, future Big Big Train vocalist David Longdon, former It Bites singer Francis Dunnery and former Stiltskin singer Ray Wilson were also seriously considered for the role; which ultimately went to Wilson.
+In 1996, he auditioned to be the new lead singer of Genesis following Phil Collins's departure, in a process where Kevin Gilbert, future Big Big Train vocalist David Longdon, former It Bites singer Francis Dunnery and former Stiltskin singer Ray Wilson were also seriously considered for the role; which ultimately went to Wilson.